-7.2.4 Compiling an urban ecosystem extent account
+Figure 4: Stylised diagram of urban ecosystem accounting area.
+Each square represents a 100m BSU 7.2.4 Compiling an urban ecosystem extent account

 Table 20 shows an ecosystem extent account for an urban ecosystem accounting area based on the typology described in Section 7.2.3.
-The structure of the rows in Table 20 corresponds to the basic logic of asset accounts, as described in the SEEA Technical Recommendations (UN et al., 2017).
+The structure of the rows in Table 20 corresponds to the basic logic of asset accounts, as described in the SEEA EEA Technical Recommendations.
 There is a row for recording the opening extent (in hectares (ha)), closing extent, net change, additions and reductions.
 The additions and reductions rows in Table 20 capture the gross changes in extent over the accounting period (2015 to 2020).